ShayBox/VRC-LOG/README.md

 I **DO NOT** work with search providers that don't allow blacklisting, such as YAAS (part of the SAARs ripper project)

-## Cache Encryption

-VRChat recently added local avatar cache encryption, which broke the logger, and rippers :)
-I've updated the logger to use the Amplitude Analytics file, which only contains data when switching worlds.
-You should take a look at this file for the short time it contains data before uploading, it contains **A LOT ** of data...

-**You can also add `--enable-sdk-log-levels` to your launch options to get more avatars more quickly.**

 ### VRCX Auto-Launch

 This program prints [VRCX] avatar links when a new (to you) avatars get discovered.